Best Flybarless System

 Bavarian Demon was also the only high performance FBL unit (at least when I was trying to get a firm yes/no answer from several manufacturers) that definitely confirmed their 3X system was 100% turbine friendly and could cope with (filter out) the ultrasonic sound frequencies that mess other FBL gyros up.

-I'm fairly certain all the new systems with high sampling rates like the new Bavarian Demon Axon, Ikon2, Futaba CGY's, VBar NEO, MAXX and Spirit are safe turbine choices as well; but if you fly flybarless turbine; definitely double check with the manufacturer to make sure their system will handle the ultrasonic frequencies produced by the engine.
+I'm fairly certain all the new systems with high sampling rates like the new Bavarian Demon Axon, Ikon2, Futaba CGY's, VBar NEO, MAXX and Spirit are safe turbine choices as well; but if you fly flybarless turbine; definitely double check with the manufacturer to make sure their system will handle the very high frequencies produced by the engine.

 Bavarian Demon Axon Flybarless System